trannguyenthaonghi2299-boop/sales-analysis-sql-powerbi/README.md

 - Monthly revenue in 2025 often exceeds peak months of prior years
 - Q4 2025 alone contributes a massive share of total revenue
 - The December spike (~527M THB) is ~3x higher than Dec 2024

+## Insights Deep-Dive

+### 1. Sales Performance

-**3. Seasonal Pattern: Campaign-Driven Spikes**
+**Seasonal Pattern: Campaign-Driven Spikes**
 - Revenue is heavily campaign-dependent and Q4 contributes disproportionately to annual revenue (especially in 2024–2025)
 - Key spike periods are in April (Songkran) and Q3-Q4 campaigns 9.9, 10.10, 11.11, 12.12
 - 12.12 is always the highest peak

-**4.Baseline Revenue Increased Significantly YoY**
+**Baseline Revenue Increased Significantly YoY**
 - Baseline (non-campaign) revenue has scaled substantially, growing from roughly 2M–100M in 2022 to 170M–900M in 2025.
 This suggests that the platform’s growth is not purely campaign-driven, but increasingly supported by strong and expanding organic demand.

-**5. Key Takeaways**
+**Key Takeaways of Sales Performance**
 - 2025 is Breakout & Scale Year.
 Revenue growth accelerated sharply, especially in H2, with December hitting the highest level by far.
 The business has moved into high-growth phase
 - Strong Seasonality is due to campaigns.
 Consistent spikes in: April (Songkran) and Q4 mega campaigns (9.9 → 12.12).
 A large portion of revenue depends on promotional events
 - Improving Baseline Revenue while non-campaign months are rising significantly YoY.
 This indicates stronger brand, retention, and recurring demand

-## Insights Deep-Dive

-### 1. Sales Performance
-- ...
-- ...

 ### 2. Category Performance
 ![Chart](images/rev_qty_cate.png)